-The story of the lobster is a very interesting one.
+The story of the lobster mushroom is an interesting one.

 If you noticed they don’t look like typical stem-cap-gill mushrooms, you’d be right.
 Well, about half right.
 Lobsters are actually a mushroom that get parisitized by another fungus, called Hypomyces.
-The Hypomyces fungus seems to infect areas where russula and lactarius mushrooms grow, causing them to change shape and contort themselves.
-The funny part is that the tranformation makes the mushrooms taste better than they would before.
+The Hypomyces fungus seems to infect areas where Russula and Lactarius mushrooms grow, causing them to change shape and contort themselves.
+The funny part is that the transformation makes the mushrooms taste better than they would before.
 They only have a slight flavor and aroma of shellfish/crustaceans fresh, but this intensifies when they’re dried.

-Not only are these great mushrooms to eat, but there also one of the easiest to hunt.
+Not only are these great mushrooms to eat, they’re one of the easiest to hunt.
 You can casually look for these in the woods like you would chanterelles, walking down a path until you see one.
 It’s bright red and easy to spot, not brown like a hen of the woods or a black like a trumpet.
 They do like to hide under the leaves though.

 Where I live in Minnesota, these will grow in the summer after Chanterelles in hardwood forests, usually starting around July-August.
 Look for places where milk cap mushrooms grow, or where you see them nearby-they could be a clue lobsters will be about.
 You will find them scattered about, if you find one, look around closely, as there will be more nearby.
 Sometimes I find them growing in the same places as Chanterelles, in oak forests in southern MN.
 In northern Minnesota, I find Lobster Mushrooms scattered about in areas with Birch and other mixed woods.

-- Most important is this: a proper lobster mushroom should be heavy, like a paperweight.
+A proper lobster mushroom should be heavy, like a paperweight.
 If the mushroom feels light like styrofoam, has a strong fishy odor, or a pronounced purple color, they’re too old, leave them be or cover them with leaves in a futile effort to keep your spot secret.
 You wouldn’t eat a moldy piece of meat, so don’t eat an old, crumbly lobster.
-See shelf life warning below too.
+See my shelf life warning below too in the cooking portion.